juauke/ipf_projet_2022/README.md

 - *print.ml* lists the display functions of the different structures used in the *table* module.

 ## Report
-The report is avaiable in PDF format and its LaTeX is provided in `/doc`.
+The report is available in PDF format and its LaTeX is provided in `/doc`.

 N.B.: analysis module (including its implementation) was provided but in French.
 Therefore, it was translated in English for this project purpose.